Luxcoldury/mars_syncboard/README.md

 ### Topic `button`

 `String` Message `Pressed` / `Released` will be published when the button is pressed / released.

+### Topic `status`

+All the status info about syncboard.
+The `header.stamp` of this topic is set to the exact time of Syncboard.

+[mars_syncboard_srvs](https://github.com/Luxcoldury/mars_syncboard_srvs) is needed for parsing this topic status on a remote machine.
+See [BoardStatus](https://github.com/Luxcoldury/mars_syncboard_srvs/tree/master/msg/BoardStatus.msg) for defination.

 ## Params